build-trust/ockam-website/src/content/learn/blog/values_and_virtues_on_the_Ockam_Team.md

 CEO at Ockam

-## Ockam’s Values - "What We Believe"
+## Ockam’s Values are "What We Believe"

 #### Simplicity